AmpersandJS/ampersand-model/README.md

 Everything Backbone does with Collections should Just Work™ with HumanModel as long as you specify a HumanModel constructor as a collection's `model` property.

+**important**: One key point to understand is that unlike backbone.
+You're actually passing an object definition that describes the Model, not just methods to attach to its prototype.
+For example, you'll notice we call `HumanModel.define()` instead of `Backbone.Model.extend()`.
+This is to make the distinction clear.

-Besides that and the obvious differences any behavior that doesn't match Backbone should be considered a bug.
+Besides that and the obvious differences, any behavior that doesn't match Backbone should be considered a bug.

 ### Explicit model definitions